WellthCare

 Actionable Steps for Employers and Retirees

 1. For Employers: Conduct a retiree benefits audit.
-Do you offer a pathway?
-Consider implementing an ICHRA for retirees or partnering with a platform that provides Medicare transition services and education as a benefit.
-This reduces HR administrative burden and boosts your employer brand.
+If you don't offer a pathway, consider an ICHRA or partner with a Medicare transition platform.
+This reduces HR burden and boosts your brand.

-2. For Retirees (Under 65): Explore the ACA Marketplace during Open Enrollment or a Special Enrollment Period triggered by loss of employer coverage.
+2. For Retirees (Under 65): Explore the ACA Marketplace during Open Enrollment or a Special Enrollment Period after losing employer coverage.
 Calculate your subsidy eligibility.

-3. For Retirees (65+): Enroll in Medicare during your Initial Enrollment Period (3 months before to 3 months after your 65th birthday month).
-Carefully compare Original Medicare + Medigap + Part D versus Medicare Advantage plans based on your health needs and budget.
+3. For Retirees (65+): Enroll in Medicare during your Initial Enrollment Period (three months before and after your 65th birthday).
+Compare Original Medicare with Medigap and Part D versus Medicare Advantage based on your health needs and budget.

-4. For All: Seek expert guidance.
-Use State Health Insurance Assistance Programs (SHIP), which offer free Medicare counseling, or consult with a licensed benefits advisor who understands the intersection of employer plans and individual market options.
+4. For All: Get expert guidance.
+State Health Insurance Assistance Programs (SHIP) offer free Medicare counseling.
+Or consult a benefits advisor who knows both employer and individual market options.

-Ultimately, the best healthcare option for a retiree is one that provides comprehensive, affordable coverage without gaps.
-For innovative employers, the opportunity lies in transforming this complex transition from a point of anxiety into a structured, supportive, and integrated component of the total rewards journey-turning a lifetime of work into a foundation for a healthier, wealthier retirement.
+The best retiree healthcare option is comprehensive, affordable, and gap-free.
+For employers, the opportunity is to turn this complex transition into a supportive, integrated part of the total rewards journey—turning a lifetime of work into a foundation for a healthier and wealthier retirement.

 ← Back to Blog